rjw245/rjw245.github.io/_posts/blog/2016-06-10-leadership.md

 "You'll just embarrass yourself!"

-"You don't know enough, people won't learn anything with you as president!"
+"You don't know enough.
+You're not qualified to be president!"

 said my brain.
 On the other hand, in retrospect, I was a pretty good fit, and I can see why the president at the time was eying me for the job.
 I was passionate about Arduino programming---heck, it's what got me interested in embedded systems.
 I was also a core member, and hadn't missed a meeting all year.
 I really liked the robotics club, and saw no reason not to run for president other than the above insecurities.
 I managed to get over each of them and through it I learned a few things, which I'd like to share here.